orbitalquark/textadept/doc/manual/9_Preferences.md

 Most messages displayed by Textadept are localized. `core/locale.conf` contains these messages.
 By default, Textadept is localized in English.
 To use a different language, put a translated version of `core/locale.conf` in your `~/.textadept/` folder.
+Translations are located in `core/locales/`.

 Feel free to translate Textadept and send your modified `locale.conf` files to me.
-I will make them available to other users.
+I will include them in future releases.

 ## Mime Types